 - An upper second class honors (or greater) in an appropriate undergraduate degree .

 - Appropriate competence in the English language (spoken and written).

 - Submission of the required evidence of residency and educational transcripts.

 - Evidence of ability to program in C, C++ or Jave (we may ask you to take a test to confirm this)

 When will I know if I have secured a place on the MSc programme?We are targeting a turn-around time of 2 weeks after the receipt of all necessary application materials to inform students whether they are accepted, conditionally accepted, wait-listed or rejected.

 What kind of laptop do I need to bring?The college provides software and networking support for PCs and Macs.
 If your course requries particular hardware and specialized software, this will generally be provided for you in labs or as a service in the Cloud.
 Because of this, your choice of laptop is largely a personal one.
 Many students opt for Windows-based laptops or Apple Macs, but a variety of tablet computers are also in use and linux is a popular choice with students.

 - FAQ - Syllabus

-When does teaching on the M.Sc. programme begin for the next academic year?Teaching on the M.Sc. programme for the academic year usually begins on the second last or last week of September (candidates who are offered a place will be notified formally of the exact date).
+When does teaching on the M.Sc. programme begin for the next academic year?Teaching on the M.Sc. programme for the academic year usually begins in early to mid-September (candidates who are offered a place will be notified formally of the exact date).
 There will be a number of orientation events organised in the School and College which may fall in the week preceding the start of term.
 Some of these will be of particular relevance to new students to the College.